RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 - For non-alphabetical characters, you should ignore the ``rot`` argument and simply return ``char`` untouched.
 For example, see ``"!"`` and ``"6"`` in the table above.

-You will find the following functions helpful:
+You should make use of the following functions:

 - Your own ``alphabet_position`` function.
-For guidance, you might want to re-read about how `Functions Can Call Other Functions`_
+If feeling confused, you may want to re-read about how `Functions Can Call Other Functions`_

 - The ``ord`` function, which returns the ASCII value of a character, e.g. ``ord("a") == 97`` and ``ord("A") == 65``